 Prior to joining NOVA Chemicals, Boal was Director of Forecasting and Budgeting at LyondellBasell.
 Previously, he held leadership positions in Business Finance, Investor Relations, Corporate Reporting and Corporate Development, Supply Chain Management, Process Engineering Management, Corporate Development and other positions in LyondellBasell, and predecessor companies.
 Some of his biggest achievements include co-leading the formation of the Bayport Polymers joint venture for Novealis, a leadership role in the development of the Basell & Lyondell merger, and participating in the turnaround of the Shell Carrington, UK site.

 Boal earned a Bachelor of Science in Chemical Engineering from McMaster University.
-He currently serves on the boards of Novealis Holdings LLC and Bayport Polymers LLC and a benefactor supporting The Colour of Music in Charleston, South Carolina and the Classic Yacht Restoration Guild in Maryland.
+He currently serves on the boards of Novealis Holdings LLC and Bayport Polymers LLC.